Parenting Plans and Time-Sharing

 - Any other factor considered by the court to be relevant.

-The Law Offices of Hertz • Sager, can provide legal guidance to parents dealing with issues pertaining to parental alienation.
+The Law Offices of Hertz • Sager, can provide legal guidance to parents dealing with issues pertaining to Parenting Plans and Time-Sharing.

 Please contact us either online or by telephone at 305.444.3323.
 We will schedule a consultation with you so we can discuss how we can help.